Klarna

 Compare Klarna to Competitors

-Pine Labs offers cloud-based point-of-sale (PoS) payments solutions, allowing merchants to accept credit or debit card payments, as well as methods such as e-wallets, QR code payment solutions, and unified payments interface (UPI)-based solutions.
+Pine Labs offers cloud-based point-of-sale (PoS) payment solutions.
+The company allows merchants to accept credit or debit card payments, as well as methods such as e-wallets, quick response (QR) code payment solutions, and unified payments interface (UPI)-based solutions.
+The company was founded in 1998 and is based in Noida, India.

-Lemon Way is a pan-European payment institution dedicated to marketplaces, crowdfunding platforms, e-commerce websites, and other companies looking for payment processing, wallet management and third-party payment in a KYC/AML - regulated framework.
+Lemonway offers a pan-European payment institution.
+It dedicates to marketplaces, crowdfunding platforms, e-commerce websites, and other companies looking for payment processing, wallet management, and third-party payment in a know-your-customer/ anti-money laundering (KYC/AML) - regulated framework.
+The company was founded in 2007 and is based in Paris, France.

 TouchBistro is an iPad-based restaurant management platform.
 It offers an integrated payments solution designed to meet the needs and fast pace of the food service industry.
 The firm was founded in 2011 and is based in Toronto, Canada.